AdobeDocs/workfront.en/help/product-announcements/product-releases/fusion-release-activity/fusion-release-activity.md

 description: Adobe Workfront Fusion connects your apps and web services seamlessly so that you can concentrate on new tasks rather than repeating the same tasks again and again.
 ---

-# `Adobe Workfront Fusion` release activity
+# Adobe Workfront Fusion release activity

-`Adobe Workfront Fusion` connects your apps and web services seamlessly so that you can concentrate on new tasks rather than repeating the same tasks again and again.
+Adobe Workfront Fusion connects your apps and web services seamlessly so that you can concentrate on new tasks rather than repeating the same tasks again and again.

-For information about how to use `Workfront Fusion`, see [Adobe Workfront Fusion](../../../workfront-fusion/workfront-fusion-2.md).
+For information about how to use Workfront Fusion, see [Adobe Workfront Fusion](../../../workfront-fusion/workfront-fusion-2.md).

 ## Recent releases